SheffieldML/GPy/README.md

 ## What's new:

-From now on we keep track of changes in the CHANGELOG.md.
+From now on we will keep track of changes in the CHANGELOG.md.
 If you want your changes to show up there follow the [guidelines](#gl).
 In particular tag your commits by the [gitchangelog](https://github.com/vaab/gitchangelog) commit message format.